eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 > Note: This may be implementable via so-called "Proof of Association".

 #### 6.1.3 HRLs related to Privacy
-Note that the requirements WTE\_03 and WTE\_04 ensures that a Wallet Instance ensures that a User is authenticated before pseudonyms are, viewed, created or used to authenticate towards Relying Parties.
+Note that the requirements WTE\_03 and WTE\_04 ensures that a Wallet Instance ensures that a User is authenticated before Pseudonyms are, viewed, created or used to authenticate towards Relying Parties.

 The placement of these HRLs will be discussed in Topic C.